 “Every child is an artist.
 The problem is staying a child when you grow up.” – Picasso

-Daniel Pink’s book “Whole New Mind: Why Right-brainers will Rule the Future,” presents a compelling case for all of us to engage and increase our emphasis on creative, artistic, integrated, conceptual, big-picture thinking.
-Mr. Pink asserts that USA industry is coming out of the Information Age and moving into the Conceptual Age.
+Daniel Pink’s book, “Whole New Mind: Why Right-brainers will Rule the Future,” presents a compelling case for all of us to engage and increase our emphasis on creative, artistic, integrated, conceptual, big-picture thinking.
+Pink asserts that USA industry is coming out of the Information Age and moving into the Conceptual Age.
 In this new era, customer allegiance will go to those who design products and services that engage customers by creating meaningful experiences and satisfaction in people’s lives.

-Six Strategies for becoming more creative:
+Seven Strategies for becoming more creative:

 - Dare to be different.
 Don’t limit yourself to narrow thinking.
 Break out of assumptions, conventional thinking and industry orthodoxy to reach beyond the first solution.
 Try to expose yourself to diverse stimuli which provide new insight.

 - Be curious, fearless and humble.
 Take the risk to experiment even if it results in failure.
 Every experiment is a learning experience that helps us continually grow as individuals and evolve as creative thinkers.

 - Dream big!
 Explore possibilities, regardless of their feasibility.
 Rely on serendipity to help you connect the dots between unexpected variables.
 Instead of focusing on the practicality or the ‘how,’ focus on gathering your ideas that are out of this world.
 There is no pressure or limitations on your imagination, so the bigger and crazier, the better.